-Special Food Product: (NRS 689B.0353) A food product that is specially formulated to have less than one gram of protein per serving and is intended to be consumed under the direction of a physician for the dietary treatment of an inherited metabolic disease.
+Special Food Product: A food product that is specially formulated to have less than one gram of protein per serving and is intended to be consumed under the direction of a physician for the dietary treatment of an inherited metabolic disease.
 The term does not include a food that is naturally low in protein.

-Specialist Physician: A doctor who has completed advanced education and training in a specific field of medicine.
+Specialist Physician: A doctor who has completed advanced education and training in a specific field of medicine and who treats only certain parts of the body, certain health problems, or certain age groups.
+For example, some doctors treat only heart problems.